billy-moore-98/spam_filter/README.md

 The dataset used for both training and testing of the algorithm was created by Tiago A. Almeida and José María Gómez Hidalgo, and can be found at [The UCL Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/sms+spam+collection).
 The dataset contains SMS messages that are already classified as being spam or not.

-The Naive Bayes algorithm will assess whether each individual SMS message is spam or not by evaluating the word contents of the message.
-As the algorithm is 'Naive', it assumes there is conditional independence between the words in the message.
+The Naive Bayes algorithm will assess whether each individual SMS message is spam by evaluating the word contents of the message.
+As the algorithm is 'Naive', it assumes there is conditional independence between the words in the message which may not be as accurate.

 Overall, the algorithm correctly predicts 98.7% of the test data.
 The messages which were wrongly predicted contained various elements which may have escaped the algorithm capabilities such as punctual emojis, abbreviations and acronyms.